mumoshu/node-detacher/README.md

 This is a stop-gap for Kubernetes' inability to "wait" for the traffic from ELB/ALB/NLB to stop before the node is finally scheduled for termination.

+### `node-detacher` with Cluster Autoscaler

 With this application in place, the overall node shutdown process with Cluster Autocaler or any other Kubernetes operator that involves terminating nodes would look like this:

-- Cluster Autoscaler starts draining the node (on scale down). `Node.Spec.Unschdulable` is set to `true`.
+- Cluster Autoscaler starts draining the node (on scale down)
+  - It [adds a `ToBeDeletedByClusterAutoscaler` taint](https://github.com/kubernetes/autoscaler/blob/912d923484b826b6986046405d243f9083ceb764/cluster-autoscaler/utils/deletetaint/delete.go#L59-L62) to the node to tell the scheduler to stop scheduling new pods onto the node.
-- `node-detacher` detects the node become `Unschedulable`, so it tries to detach the node from corresponding ASGs ASAP.
+- `node-detacher` detects the node become unschedulable, so it tries to detach the node from corresponding ASGs ASAP.
 - ELB(s) still gradually stop directing the traffic to the nodes.
 The backend Kubernetes service and pods will starst to receive less and less traffic.
 - ELB(s) stops directing traffic as the EC2 instances are detached.
 Application processes running inside pods can safely terminates

+### With `draino`

+- `node-problem-detector` marks a node as problematic.
+- `draino` makes the problematic node unschedulable by [setting `spec.Unschedulable` to `true`](https://github.com/planetlabs/draino/blob/a877e7f0852fc510e74f416bcce7e8569e213141/internal/kubernetes/drainer.go#L148-L162).
+- `node-detacher` detaches the node from corresponding load balancers.
+- Pods being evicted by `draino` gradually stops receiving traffic through the problematic node's NodePorts
+- Pod grace period passes and pods gets terminated.
+- The node gets terminated.
+As the pods are already terminated and the node is not receiving traffic from LBs, it incurs no downtime.

 ## Algorithm